 Tip #2: Show that you are skilled in developing an effective training program

 First, I would have a conversation with the client about the areas that training should cover and the goals as well.
-This can involve filling a form with some questions about the training needs.
-Next, I would analyse the information provided to determine the training needs.
+This can involve filling out a form with some questions about the training needs.
+Next, I would analyze the information provided to determine the training needs.
 Finally, I would develop a training program that covers all the identified areas and other important elements such as the training schedule.